 Presently, OHIP does not cover Naturopathic Medicine.
 However, most extended health insurance plans in both Canada and the United States cover naturopathic treatments.
-Insured patients are encouraged to contact their employer or individual insurance brokers to determine if they are covered and/or to request that their policy be extended to include naturopathic services if it does not already do so.
+Insured patients are encouraged to contact their employer or individual insurance brokers to determine if they are covered and/or to request that their policy is extended to include naturopathic services if it does not already do so.
 Since naturopathic doctors use alternatives to costly techniques and drug therapies, more insurance companies are beginning to investigate expanding coverage of this cost-effective treatment method.
 Naturopathic medicine is currently not covered by any of the provincial health plans.

 Do you need a referral to get an appointment with a naturopathic Doctor?

 No referrals are necessary.
 Rockwood Naturopathic Clinic is accepting new patients.
 Please call the clinic to make an appointment or for more information.

 How much does a visit cost?